stjudecloud/docs/docs/guides/genomepaint/index.md

 ### Gene expression

 A subset of the pediatric tumors have gene expression profiled by RNA-Seq.
-GenomePaint supports displaying following aspects of gene expression data:
+GenomePaint supports displaying the following aspects of gene expression data:

 -   Gene expression rank based on FPKM values